belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 > => So 230 is one standard error away from 237, and so the central limit theorem tells us that what we're talking about is quite possible.

 #### Q2.
 We have a sample of 49 total cholesterol levels and their average is x⁻= 223 mg/100ml?
+> => So 223 is two standard error away from 237, and so the central limit theorem tells us that what we're talking about is quite possible.

+#### Q3.
+We have a sample of 49 total cholesterol levels and their average is x⁻= 223 mg/100ml?
-> => So 230 is two standard error away from 237, and so the central limit theorem tells us that what we're talking about is quite possible.
+> => So 215 is two standard error away from 237, and so the central limit theorem tells us that what we're talking about is quite possible.